 - HMB (Beta-Hydroxy Beta-Methylbutyrate): Protects against muscle breakdown.
 Especially recommended for older adults who can't do full resistance training.

-- Whey Protein: When it's hard to reach protein intake from food alone.
+- Whey Protein: When it's hard to reach protein amounts from food alone.
 25-30 grams in a shake after training.

 When Should You Start?